Shell Shocked: An interview with Santa Claus

-Art: We are now in the year 2014, the twenty-first century.
+Art: We are now in the year 2017, the 21st Century.
 Is there anything different about this year than other years?

 Santa: Yes.
 This has been a very violent year on earth, more so than in recent years.
 The world is changing.
 That’s why the gifts I bring to children will continue to make a difference in what’s missing in this world peace and love.
 I’m using all my powers to make children happy so that they grow up with hope, trust and responsibility.
 Without Santa Claus, the world would be even more violent than it is.

 Art: Then why couldn’t you change the pattern and scatter gifts to children throughout the year?

 Santa: My job is to provide Christmas joy.
 And it is the job of parents to extend this joy throughout the year.
 Parents learn from me.
 They replace me until the next Christmas comes along.
 This is the lesson I have bestowed on mankind for thousands of years which is that it is better to give than to receive.
 But at Christmas Santa Claus reigns supreme.
 I live to bring joy to billions of families throughout the world.
 And believe me; I’m ready to do this job for the next two thousand years.
 Tell your Islander readers that I’ll be ready for them.
 I must get back to my job now.
 Deadlines, you know.